vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 ## Task requirement

 1. Enable monitoring on all of the customer solutions you have in Azure - infrastructure and application
-2. Provide a script (jMeter, PowerShell, Bash, ...) to generate some load on the application to test out functionality
+2. Provide a script (jMeter, PowerShell, Bash, ...) or use another tool to generate some load on the application to test out functionality
-3. [OPTIONAL] add script to DevOps process to generate load on the application via CI/CD pipeline after deployment has succeeded with codeowner approval
+3. [OPTIONAL] add script / use tool in DevOps process to generate load on the application via CI/CD pipeline after deployment has succeeded with codeowner approval
+4. monitor load and after receiving more than 50 requests per second, scale the affected application by 1 instance automatically
-4. monitor load and after receiving more than 10% load, scale the affected application by 1 instance automatically
+5. monitor load and after receiving more than 10% CPU usage in period of 5 mins, scale the affected application by 1 instance automatically
-5. find the errors in the application and create an alert to notify users about the errors by using emails
+6. find the errors in the application and create an alert to notify users about the errors by using emails

 ## Test the functionality